 J Vineyards and Winery, Russian River Valley, California

 J Vineyards 2013 Pinot Gris received 89 points from California Grapevine while previous vintages have garnered mentions from Ray Isle, Food & Wine's editor as one of the world's best Pinot Gris and Pinot Grigio wines.
-J Vineyards currently offers three different Pinot Gris wines on their website, ranging from $17 to $28.
+J Vineyards currently offers two different Pinot Gris wines on their website, ranging from $17 to $28.

 Mario Schiopetto, Friuli, Italy